status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-an-eye.md

 ```

 !!! tip
-    You can also use you calls outlined in the [REST API page](./rest-api.md) to retrieve similar information.
+    You can also use the calls outlined in the [REST API page](./rest-api.md) to retrieve similar information.